schahriar/supertask/documentation/api.md

 <a name="SuperTask+setOptimization"></a>
 ### superTask.setOptimization(O_LEVEL)
 Set Cargo/Queue optimization level used to indicate which propertiesare used to sort the order of execution.
 Optimization levels areattached to the module as properties.
-Use [SuperTaskCluster#setFlags](SuperTaskCluster#setFlags)to set order and optimization flags individually.
+Use [#SuperTask+setFlags](#SuperTask+setFlags)to set order and optimization flags individually.

 **Kind**: instance method of <code>[SuperTask](#SuperTask)</code>